micahbaumann/perfect-iframe/README.md

 ## Contributing
 Currently, Perfect Iframe is a privately maintained project.
 If you find any bugs or have any suggestions, please submit them to the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).
 ## Issues
 If you find any bugs, please report them to the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).
-If you find a major security vulnerability, please **DO NOT** use the issue tracker.
+If you find a major security vulnerability, please **DO NOT** use the issue tracker to report them.
 See the [SECURITY](https://github.com/micahbaumann/perfect-iframe/blob/main/SECURITY.md) file for more information.